mobify/mobify-code-style/code-review/README.md

 Everyone
 --------

 * Accept that many programming decisions are opinions.
-Discuss tradeoffs, which you prefer, and reach a resolution quickly.
+Discuss tradeoffs which you prefer, and reach a resolution quickly.
-* Ask questions; don't make demands. ("What do you think about naming this `:user_id`?")
+* Ask questions; don't make demands.
+    * *What do you think about naming this `:user_id`?*
-* Ask for clarification. ("I didn't understand.
-Can you clarify?")
+* Ask for clarification.
+    * *I didn't understand.
+Can you clarify?*
-* Avoid selective ownership of code. ("mine", "not mine", "yours")
+* Avoid selective ownership of code.
+    * Avoid these words: "mine", "not mine", "yours"
-* Avoid using terms that could be seen as referring to personal traits. ("dumb", "stupid").
+* Avoid using terms that could be seen as referring to personal traits.
+  ("dumb", "stupid").
 Assume everyone is attractive, intelligent, and well-meaning.
 * Be explicit.
 Remember people don't always understand your intentions online.
+* Be humble.
-* Be humble. ("I'm not sure - let's look it up.")
+    * *I'm not sure - let's look it up.*
-* Don't use hyperbole. ("always", "never", "endlessly", "nothing")
+* Don't use hyperbole.
+    * Avoid "always", "never", "endlessly", "nothing"
 * Don't use sarcasm.
 * Keep it real.
 If emoji, animated gifs, or humor aren't you, don't force them.
 If they are, use them with aplomb.
 * Talk in person if there are too many "I didn't understand" or "Alternative solution:" comments.
 Post a follow-up comment summarizing offline discussion.